arulkumarkandasamy/GulpPOC/README.md

 	source code optimization (uglify, minify)
 	unit test using Karma with PhantomJS

-13. Gulp protractor is not working as it is looking for selenium-server-standalone

-    Tried below for running protractor tests from url http://floatincode.net/post/running-protractor-selenium-tests-with-grunt npm install protractor --save
-	Add below in package.json
+13. running gulp protractor

+	npm install selenium-standalone@latest -g
+	selenium-standalone install
+	selenium-standalone start
+	gulp protractor

+	Standalone selenium driver has built in drivers for firefox, chrome and ie

+14. Using Chrome / Firefox with protractor

+	In protractor.conf.js set the browser as below
-	"scripts": {
+	capabilities: {
-		"protractor": "node node_modules/protractor/bin/webdriver-manager update"
+    'browserName': 'firefox'
   }
-	npm run-script protractor
-	It seems we need to install selenium-server-standalone-2.47.1.jar
+  capabilities: {
+    'browserName': 'chrome'
+  }
+	With firefox issues found due to below reason
+	The version of Selenium Server does not know how to work with the newer version of Firefox.
+You need to download a newer version of the Selenium Server that supports the newer version of Firefox.

-14. For further developing project add source files in below path js  - src\app\
+15. For further developing project add source files in below path js  - src\app\
 		css - src\app\
 		img - src\assets\images